Myfitnesspal Android App UI User Testing & Prototyping Myfitnesspal is the world’s most popular health & fitness app.

-The user did not inherently know they needed to press the search key to search all foods.
-This lead to unnecessary cognitive load on the user.
+The user did not inherently know they needed to press the search key to search the entire food database.

-User gave a long pause before attempting to interact with the “Number of Servings” or “Serving Size" options.
+They gave a long pause before attempting to interact with the “Number of Servings” or “Serving Size.”

-It doesn’t matter where the user interacts with those options.
-The app will generate the same screen, but it was not clear to the user that is was interactive at all.
+It actually doesn’t matter where the user interacts with those options because the app will generate the same pop up screen to edit the serving size; however, the option to even edit was not clear to the user.

 The user then wanted to view their complete daily nutrition for the day.
 They wanted to know how many grams of protein they had in particular.